 Supply of electricity (the sale of power to customers) is subject to authorisation by the RONI.
 The supply of electricity can be authorised either by issuing a licence to supply electricity or a certificate acknowledging notification.
 Both are issued by the RONI.
-Notification is sufficient for the production and supply of electricity in production facilities with a total installed capacity of up to 1 MW.
+Notification is sufficient for the production and supply of electricity in production facilities with a total installed capacity of up to 1MW.
 In such cases, the supplier notifies the RONI within 30 days of the commencement of supply.
 The details and form of notification are provided for and by the RONI.
 If the notification meets the legal requirements, the RONI acknowledges the notification by issuing a certificate to that effect.
 If the conditions for notification are not met, a licence to supply electricity is required.
-The RONI will authorise the supply, provided the applicant complies with applicable legal requirements, including, inter alia, the proof of the supply and designation of a responsible representative for the supplier.
+The RONI will authorise the supply, provided the applicant complies with applicable legal requirements, including, inter alia, proof of the supplier's professional competence, technical preconditions for the supply and designation of a responsible representative for the supplier.
 The RONI, in the licence, specifies in particular: